uidaholib/collectionbuilder-csv-template/pages/about.md

 Over 100 volumes of *The Gem of the Mountains* have been digitized for online viewing.
 To view these yearbooks and for more information about the publication, please see [the University of Idaho Library's Gem of the Mountains Digital Yearbook Collection](https://www.lib.uidaho.edu/digital/gem/index.html).

 **This digital collection is in the process of being digitized.
-The items currently displayed are from Box 02 of the collection.**
+Only a limited set of the boxes are contained in this collection.**

 {% include feature/image.html objectid="gemphotos0642" width="75" %}